NelisVanSchalkwyk/Angular-Coordinate-Component/README.md

 # Angular Coordinate Component
-An Angular component for entering and displaying geographical coordinates in different formats.
+An AngularJS component for entering and displaying geographical coordinates in different formats.